core-wg/senml-spec/draft-ietf-core-senml.md

-For instance, the following stream of measurements may be sent via a long lived HTTP POST from the producer of a SensML to the consumer of that, and each measurement object may be reported at the time it measured:
+For instance, the following stream of measurements may be sent via a long lived HTTP POST from the producer of a SensML to the consumer of that, and each measurement object may be reported at the time it was measured:

 ~~~~
 {::include ex4.gen.json-trim}